 IIT’s focus on technology and innovation is another benefit for our Policy students.
 Here, you’ll have access to engineers and scientists – professionals with prevalent roles in the development field.
-At IIT, you will have unique opportunities for interdisciplinary teamwork.
+At Illinois Tech, you will have unique opportunities for interdisciplinary teamwork.

 Program at a glance